shubham-tam/SPA-Gitrepos/README.md

  To test the project you can git clone the repo.

- ## npm install                      // downloads a package and it's dependencies
+ ## npm install

+ // downloads a package and it's dependencies

- ## npm start                        // used to execute the defined file in it without typing its execution command
+ ## npm start

+ // used to execute the defined file in it without typing its execution command
- Runs the app in the development mode.

  Open [http://localhost:3000](http://localhost:3000) to view it in your browser.